wade-lab/RhlR_ChIP-Expression/README.md

    - Genome Length: 6537648 (https://pseudomonas.com/strain/show?id=109)
    - k = 32 (number of intergenic sites)
    - n = 40 (total number of sites)
-- That's pretty much it, the program will print all the values it calculates.
+- The program will print all the values it calculates.
 Additionally there is a commented out line that generates a p-value for a base to be intergenic which can be used if desired